Updated April 2022

 Strategy #1: Book Ahead

 Popular spots and times are going to fill up quickly, so if there’s a certain restaurant you want to dine at or a particular occasion you want to celebrate then book ahead where you can.
-Some of Whistler’s restaurants take reservations online, however, you may need to email or call to make arrangements if your group is more than six.
+Some of Whistler’s restaurants take reservations online, however, you may need to email or call to make arrangements if you have a group.

 If you’re in-resort and looking to make a booking then calling or going in, in-person is your best bet.